Brook1711/ICC-GCSE-Code/README.md

 - `alg_OMP_WND.ipynb`
 - `alg_OMP_AD.ipynb`

+Github preview may not display the math formula correctly.
+Please download the notebook and run it in your local environment.
+Or just check the html version in the `doc` folder.

 ### Notation
 please create a `data` folder at the root and run the channel generation code in `generate_channel.ipynb` to generate the channel data.